 The property market is made up of many smaller markets, defined by particular areas or types of property.
 You need to:

-- decide on your geographic area
+- Decide on your geographic area

-- identify some properties
+- Identify potential properties

-- conduct a basic "rental income return on investment" analysis.
+- Conduct a basic rental income return on investment analysis.

-- property's assumed purchase price
+- The purchase price of the property

 Your property investment team is one of your greatest assets as you grow your property portfolio.

-Think about your property investment team in the same way you'd consider any other team.
-You're the selector and coach - your aim is to select the best players who can work together to get the job done.
+Research your team carefully before you start investing in property to save time and money in the long run.
+You're the selector and coach - your aim is to select the best players who you trust and can work together to get the job done.

 Your team will include permanent players and players you keep on the reserve bench for when they're needed.
-Research your team carefully before you start investing in property to save time and money in the long run.

 The permanent players in your property investment team will include: